linea-it/query_builder/README.md

 # query_builder

 The ***query_builder*** was developed to automate SQL operations based on input data provided by the user.
 The concept behind the ***query_builder*** is that a complex operation in a relational DB can be optimized by breaking it down into smaller operations that create intermediate tables which are combining in a predefined order reducing  the overall execution time.
+Besides, we are not only concerned in the final results, but we wish to be able to analise the intermediate steps.

+To achieve this purpose, the code uses two concepts:
+***Operation*** - A query that is built based on the input data and optionally, it can depend on intermediate tables.
+***Intermediate table*** - "is a table created on the database to store temporary data that are used to calculate the final result set.
+These tables can either be 'permanent' or 'temporary' depending on the configuration of it."

-New SQL operations can be easily added and specified in the input JSON file which also represents the workflow.
-A new operation - query - is defined overriding the interface IQuery, method get_statement.
+New SQL operations can be easily added and specified in a input JSON file which also represents the workflow.
+A new operation is defined overriding the interface IOperation, method get_statement.
 The SQLAlchemy core must be used to define the operations.

-So, given a input JSON file and all the queries descriptions, all the operations are created automatically having a set of useful methods and they are accessed through a dictionary where the key is the operation name defined in the JSON file and the value is the object associated with the operation.
+So, given a input JSON file, the query_builder builds all the operations, managing the construction in the right order allowing parallelism.

 1. Clone the project, create a virtualenv and install dependencies
 ```